valegiunchiglia/DS_sessions/README.md

 # Update on Lectures
 Hi Everyone!!

-The next lecture will be at the end of May.
+The next lecture will be on the 2nd of June.
 It will be on the use of linux and the command line.
+This will be the first one of a set of four lectures where we will learn some more about epigenetics analysis, command-line tools and secrets on how to make nice plots.
 Keep checking the page for more information!

 Hope to see many of you there!